-- 2. The City shall provide the Union with accessible bulletin boards at mutually agreed upon locations.
-The City shall grant sole and exclusive use of such bulletin boards to the Union. - 3.
-Materials which are abusive of any person or organization, which conflict with laws regulating the political activities of City employees, and which are disruptive of the City's operations may not be posted or distributed. - 4.
+- 4. Materials which are abusive of any person or organization, which conflict with laws regulating the political activities of City employees, and which are disruptive of the City's operations may not be posted or distributed. - 5.
 The Union may grieve any refusal by the City to approve posting or distributing of materials.
-The City will not arbitrarily disapprove materials. - 5.
-Upon the Union's filing of a Third Party Data Sharing Agreement with the Labor Relations Division, the City shall provide the Union, upon request, a listing of Unit employees indicating name, address, job classification, department number, and/or a seniority list by job classification. - 6.
-The City will endeavor to maintain remote computer access to the City's intranet for the Union Office. - I. Contracting Out
+The City will not arbitrarily disapprove materials. - 6.
+Unit List: Upon the Union's filing of a Third Party Data Sharing Agreement with the Labor Relations Division, the City shall provide the Union, upon request, a listing of Unit employees indicating name, employee identification number, home address, date of employment, job classification, department number, and/or a seniority list by job classification and a monthly list of employees added that month to Unit 2. - 7.
+Intranet Access: The City will endeavor to maintain remote computer access to the City's intranet for the Union Office.

+I. Contracting Out